-The board of directors recommends you vote "FOR" the following:
+The board of directors recommends you vote "FOR" proposal 1: 1.
+Election of Directors: Nominees: For All Except For All Withhold All 01.
+Mitchell I. Quain 02.
+Edward D. Stewart 03.
+Dr. Thomas J. O'Brien.
+04. Daniel A. Bergeron.
+To withhold authority to vote for any individual nominee(s), mark "For All Except" and write the number(s) of the nominee(s) on the line below.
+NOTE: Nominee 01 for Election in Class I for a One-year Term Expiring at our 2017 Annual Meeting.
+Nominees 02, 03 and 04 for Election in Class II for a Three-year Term Expiring at our 2019 Annual Meeting.
+The board of directors recommends you vote "FOR" proposals 2 and 3: 2.
+To ratify the appointment of Ernst & Young LLP as the Company's independent registered public accounting firm for the fiscal year 2017.
+For Against Abstain П П П 3.
+To approve the compensation of our named executive officers.
+For Against Abstain П П The board of directors recommends you vote "AGAINST" proposal 4: 4.
+To approve the resolution proposed by CalPERS to replace the Company's plurality voting standard for election of directors with a majority voting standard For Against Abstain П П П NOTE: Such other business as may properly come before the meeting or any adjournment thereof.
+This Proxy will be voted in the manner directed herein by the undersigned.
+For address change/comments, mark here. (see reverse for instructions) Please indicate if you plan to attend this meeting Yes Nο

-1. Election of Directors:
+Date:

-Nominees: For All Withhold All For All Except 7 ] 1.
-Mitchell I. Quain 2.
-Dr. M To withhold authority to vo - xcept" and write the number(s) of the nom inee(s) on the line below.
-NOTE: Nominee 1 for Elec year Term Expiring at our 2 year Term Expiring at ou ır 2015 Annual I Meeting.
-Nominees 2 and 3 3 for Election in Class III for a Three 2.
-To ratify the appointment For □ of Ernst & Young LLP a Against tain public accounting firm for the fiscal year 2015.
-3. To approve the compensa ntion of our named execut ive officers.
-For Against □ Abstain □ NOTE: Such other busine ess as may properly come before the meeting or an y adjournment tl nereof.
-This Proxy will be voted in the manner directed herei n by the undersigned.
-For address change/commer (see reverse for instructions Please indicate if you plan t o attend this meeting Yes □ No □ Signature [PLEASE SIGN V WITHIN BOX] Date: Signature (Joint Owners) - Date:
+Date: